njsmith/zs/doc/format.rst

 Then this is repeated as many times as you want.

-Every data block must contain at least one record.
+Every data block payload MUST contain at least one record.

 Index block payload
 '''''''''''''''''''